ipkg/difuse/README.md

 ## Design
 This portion outlines the internal architecture and design of difuse.

+difuse uses a Distributed Hash Table to perform much of it's work.

 ### Writes
 Difuse has 2 types of writes: